Logistics Management Guide: Definition, Stages, and Best Practices

 Draw out a logistics management plan

 Before you start implementing new logistics processes, it’s important that you line up your goals, KPIs, available resources, and the equipment and technology required to achieve these goals.
-Note: Make sure you integrate a lot of data-backed insights into planning and optimizing your logistics.
+Note: Make sure you integrate a lot of data-backed insights into optimizing and planning your logistics.

 Think about how you will get the right suppliers on board, the ones who are dependable, have high-quality products and materials, optimize inventory, meet delivery timelines, and are able to efficiently get product to you.
 Then, strategize how you will track and optimize inventory.